fibjs/fib-rpc/README.md

 assert.equal(result, '{"id":1234,"result":"100,200"}');
 ```

-but in most cases, you may prefer using it with `ws.Socket`.
+but in most cases, you may prefer using it based on `Websocket`, which finshied by `rpc.connect`
 ```javascript
 const ws = require('ws')
 const http = require('http')